This month's questions involve a corroded trampoline, security for Apple products and tyre sizes.

 Do you have information on whether Apple products, such as MacBooks or iPads, need additional security?
 Most of what I read online suggests Apple devices don’t need this but, when looking for a new iPad, the three shops I visited all recommended I buy extra security.
 I realise they have a vested interest in maximising their sales so I was wondering what your recommendations are.
 We will be using the new device for online banking.
 BARBARA SMITH

 Erin Bennett, Consumer technical writer, says: Security software may seem like an unnecessary extra but, in this case, given you’re planning on using the device for online banking, it’s money well spent.
 It’s a popular myth Apple devices are safe from online nasties – malware can affect them.
 Many security software products have an Apple version.
 A good security program for a mobile device will cost you about $25 a year, while the computer version is about $80.
-You can see our test results for computer and mobile security software.
+You can see our test results for computer.

 You recently published a review of car tyres.
 Various tyre sizes were included, but not the size on my car: 205/65 R15.
 Is there any tyre in the survey against which I can compare my tyres to see how they rate?
 MALCOLM CRAIG